[pdf version here: Malinovitz-Wolfsheim in Gatsby]

 Tom and Meyer: Linked At The Cuff?

 It can be argued that his creation of the evil Tom Buchanan represents his distaste for those who seek to limit the number of immigrants into the United States.
 Tom asserts the idea that White, Anglo-Saxon, Protestants are superior to other people telling Nick he should read The Rise of the Coloured Empires (27).
 That Tom mispronounces the author’s name as Goddard instead of Stoddard, suggests Fitzgerald’s disrespect for the material.
 He makes Tom look more foolish when he says “it’s all scientific stuff; it’s been proved” (27).
-Margolies compares the racist Tom with the ethnic Wolfshiem, saying “one aspect of Wolfshiem’s function in Gatsby is to expose the hypocrisy of Nordicism, a theory that Fitzgerald despised: Buchanan, the Nordic, the man of privilege who comes from an old respected American family, is no less evil than Wolfshiem, the Jew” (85).
-Although Wolfshiem never suggests his people are superior to Nordics or others.
+Margolies compares the racist Tom with the ethnic Wolfsheim, saying “one aspect of Wolfsheim’s function in Gatsby is to expose the hypocrisy of Nordicism, a theory that Fitzgerald despised: Buchanan, the Nordic, the man of privilege who comes from an old respected American family, is no less evil than Wolfsheim, the Jew” (85).
+Although Wolfsheim never suggests his people are superior to Nordics or others.

 Fitzgerald links the two men in another way.
-When Nick meets Wolfshiem, the latter says “I see you’re looking at my cuff buttons…finest specimens of human molars” (71).
-The inference is that the molars were removed from victims of Wolfshiem’s violence, further cementing the idea that he is a menacing character.
-Later when Nick meets Tom in New York after Gatsby’s death, Nick speculates Tom’s trip to a Fifth Avenue jewelry shop is for purchasing “a pair of cuff buttons” (153); perhaps a reference to some of the ways Tom and Wolfshiem are similar.
-But Tom, in many ways, is an open book and easier to know than Wolfshiem.
+When Nick meets Wolfshiim, the latter says “I see you’re looking at my cuff buttons…finest specimens of human molars” (71).
+The inference is that the molars were removed from victims of Wolfsheim’s violence, further cementing the idea that he is a menacing character.
+Later when Nick meets Tom in New York after Gatsby’s death, Nick speculates Tom’s trip to a Fifth Avenue jewelry shop is for purchasing “a pair of cuff buttons” (153); perhaps a reference to some of the ways Tom and Wolfsheim are similar.
+But Tom, in many ways, is an open book and easier to know than Wolfsheim.
 He is a large man who played football at Yale, has no cause to work, is from “old” money, and satisfies his sexual urges with more women than just his wife.
 In fact, he has no qualms about him and Myrtle entertaining as though they are a married couple.
 When the two have their neighbors, the McKees, over, Mrs. McKee tells the group she “almost married a little kyke who’d been after me for years.
 I knew he was below me.…if I hadn’t met Chester he’d of got me sure” (43).
 Mrs. McKee never apologizes for her use of the word “kyke,” or for saying the man was “below” her because he was a Jew, rather she uses the derogatory word without any signs of inhibition.
 This suggests Fitzgerald sees an atmosphere in which anti-Semitism is the norm.

-Wolfshiem’s background is more concealed than Tom’s.
+Wolfsheim’s background is more concealed than Tom’s.
 We know nothing of his family or personal life; only that his connection to Gatsby gives us a little insight into how Gatsby accumulated his wealth.
-More difficult to explain than Wolfshiem’s lack of personal history is the name of his company, “The Swastika Holding Company” (146).
+More difficult to explain than Wolfsheim’s lack of personal history is the name of his company, “The Swastika Holding Company” (146).
 As Margolies says “by 1924 and 1925, when Fitzgerald was writing and revising Gatsby, the swastika was relatively widespread …as an anti-Semitic symbol” (83).
 This makes Fitzgerald’s use of the emblem as the name for a Jewish owned illicit business troubling.
 Margolies says, in the notes to his final novel, Fitzgerald makes a point of saying that he has many Jewish friends and there are many Jews he admires but questions why they have to be “so damned conceited” (86).
-This suggests his creation of Wolfshiem wasn’t without prejudice.
+This suggests his creation of Wolfsheim wasn’t without prejudice.
 But in succeeding years his attitude toward Jews and other may have softened.
 In 1935, ten years after the publication of The Great Gatsby, and five years before his death from a heart attack, Fitzgerald told a friend “I hated Italians once.
 Jews too.
 Most foreigners.
 Mostly my fault like everything else.
 Now I only hate myself.”
 (86).

 Lack of Loyalty

-What Wolfshiem says before Nick leaves is “let us learn to show our friendship for a man when he is alive and not after he is dead” (147).
+What Wolfsheim says before Nick leaves is “let us learn to show our friendship for a man when he is alive and not after he is dead” (147).
 This theory of appreciating the living rather than mourning the dead is in fact represented in Jewish philosophy and succinctly stated by Orthodox rabbi, Joseph Telushkin in an interview with National Public Radio.
 On the Jewish theory of an afterlife, Telushkin says “Judaism is always very ‘this worldly’ oriented.
 And the moment people start getting fixated on an afterlife, it can have the effect of diverting their attention from their work in this world” (Staff.
 “For Rabbi, A Just God Without An Afterlife Is ‘Inconceivable'”).
-While Wolfshiem’s statement may be consistent with Judaism, his refusal to attend the funeral of a man he knows and purports to have cared for, makes him appear callous and unsympathetic.
-It’s unclear exactly what Wolfshiem thinks could happen if he attends Gatsby’s funeral, but we can infer that he worries Gatsby’s death had something to do with the illicit business the two of them are involved in and he fears that whoever killed Gatsby will want to kill him as well.
+While Wolfsheim’s statement may be consistent with Judaism, his refusal to attend the funeral of a man he knows and purports to have cared for, makes him appear callous and unsympathetic.
+It’s unclear exactly what Wolfsheim thinks could happen if he attends Gatsby’s funeral, but we can infer that he worries Gatsby’s death had something to do with the illicit business the two of them are involved in and he fears that whoever killed Gatsby will want to kill him as well.
 Of course he can’t say this to Nick, as he has no intention of revealing anything to an outsider which could get him in trouble with the law.

 Jew-Hater Or Typical American?
 Or A Cocktail of Both?

-Whether Fitzgerald created the undesirable Wolfshiem to represent his own attitude toward Jews, or whether he was influenced by how the nation regarded Jews in the wake of the Johnson Reed Immigration Act of 1924 severely curtailing Jewish immigration into the United States, makes for a good debate.
+Whether Fitzgerald created the undesirable Wolfsheim to represent his own attitude toward Jews, or whether he was influenced by how the nation regarded Jews in the wake of the Johnson Reed Immigration Act of 1924 severely curtailing Jewish immigration into the United States, makes for a good debate.
 It’s clear he recognized he had opinions about Jews and others which were likely represented in his work at the time, and upon reflection, he adjusted his views.
 His Jewish secretary said her boss’s drinking would encourage a free tongue when it came to announcing his friendships with other Jews.
 Frances Kroll Ring writes: “[W]hen he was in a devilishly alcoholic state, he was quick to tell me that Sheilah [Graham] was ‘part’ Jewish….He knew that I was Jewish, but I was his secretary and confidante” (Margolies 87).
-Ring may be saying Fitzgerald was keenly aware of who amongst his friends had Jewish blood, perhaps as a poorly argued defense against the accusation that anti-Semitism fueled his characterization of Meyer Wolfshiem.
+Ring may be saying Fitzgerald was keenly aware of who amongst his friends had Jewish blood, perhaps as a poorly argued defense against the accusation that anti-Semitism fueled his characterization of Meyer Wolfsheim.

-Regardless of the motive for Wolfshiem’s creation, Fitzgerald chose to make him a Jew, and modeled him after Arnold Rothstein, only without the sophistication and glamour surrounding Rothstein.
+Regardless of the motive for Wolfsheim’s creation, Fitzgerald chose to make him a Jew, and modeled him after Arnold Rothstein, only without the sophistication and glamour surrounding Rothstein.
 Instead he created a character he thought American readers would recognize, a gruff, nose haired, fat, disloyal man who is more interested in personal wealth than in personal friendships.
 It is my contention that America so greatly feared Jewish influx into society, the government would enact legislation for the purpose of not allowing more Jews into the country.
-Characterizing his Jew as the repugnant Wolfshiem, Fitzgerald played to a readership eager to drink the anti-Jew koolaid.
+Characterizing his Jew as the repugnant Wolfsheim, Fitzgerald played to a readership eager to drink the anti-Jew koolaid.
 In this way Fitzgerald capitalized on an idea that makes his fictional character far more memorable than the real life person he is based on, perpetuating a stereotype that readers and now film audiences continue to learn about nearly ninety years after initial publication of The Great Gatsby.
 F. Scott Fitzgerald illustrates how many people with money and privilege like Tom and Mrs. McKee had a blatantly accepted dislike of Jews.
-But less obvious anti-Semitism is in the subtext of Wolfshiem’s character, perhaps revealing Fitzgerald’s own distrust of Jews or maybe revealing how America as a whole felt about Jews at that time.
-The examination of Wolfshiem and Mrs. McKee’s unchallenged comments give us some insight into what was considered an acceptable view of Jews and how such an attitude may have led to legislation limiting the number of Jews allowed to enter the U.S. after 1924, impacting the overwhelmingly large number of Jews who were murdered in the Holocaust.
+But less obvious anti-Semitism is in the subtext of Wolfsheim’s character, perhaps revealing Fitzgerald’s own distrust of Jews or maybe revealing how America as a whole felt about Jews at that time.
+The examination of Wolfsheim and Mrs. McKee’s unchallenged comments give us some insight into what was considered an acceptable view of Jews and how such an attitude may have led to legislation limiting the number of Jews allowed to enter the U.S. after 1924, impacting the overwhelmingly large number of Jews who were murdered in the Holocaust.

 Adler, Richard.
 “Immigration Act of 1924.”
 Immigration in America.
 14 Feb.
 2011.
 Web.
 3 July 2014.